autolab/Autolab-CLI/README.md

 1. An executable build/src/autolab
 2. A static library build/lib/autolab/libautolab.a

-You can optionally run `make install` to install the built binaries (typically to `/usr/local/bin/`).
+You can optionally run `sudo make install` to install the built binaries (typically to `/usr/local/bin/`).

+##### Autocompletion ( bash users only :( )

+After installing manually, users can cd out of build and execute the following commands:

+1. `sudo cp autocomplete/autolab /etc/bash_completion.d/`
+2. `. /etc/bash_completion.d/autolab`

+This will move our autocompletion script out of a local folder and into the bash autocompletion directory.
+To learn more about bash autocompletion, see https://debian-administration.org/article/317/An_introduction_to_bash_completion_part_2

 ### Build Options